rohan-paul/Awesome-JavaScript-Interviews/Topic-Wise-Notes/Redux/README.md

 ## [Redux architecture revolves around a strict unidirectional data flow.](https://redux.js.org/basics/data-flow)

+This means that all data in an application follows the same lifecycle pattern, making the logic of your app more predictable and easier to understand.
+It also encourages data normalization, so that you don't end up with multiple, independent copies of the same data that are unaware of one another.

 ### The user clicks a button in the app and a component prop is called like a function.

 ### The corresponding container dispatches an action.
 This happens because the prop (which was just called in the container) is tied to an action dispatcher using mapDispatchToProps (in the container).